 And lastly, you can sync up your Woo-commerce products with your Mailchimp.

 So, now you’ve got three different ways that you funneled the customer into a master list.

 Why is Website Conversion so important?

-These three components: the design, the optimization, and the customer conversion all contribute to having a successful website that’s going to not just serve your audience a bit of information or serve as a brochure website.
+These three components: the design, the optimization, and the customer conversion all contribute to having a successful business website; that’s going to not just serve your audience a bit of information or serve as a brochure website.